 •participate in an annual Strategic Planning Retreat.

-•attend special MPF events such as the Golf Classic, Fall Festivities, etc.
+•attend special MPF events such as the Golf Classic, Royal Pharmacy Faire, etc.

 •review, approve and direct project funding.